dotlang/language/README.md

 10. The function in example 9 will be invoked if the input is either `int` or `Point` or `int|Point`.
 11. There should not be ambiguity when calling a function.
 So having functions on examples 9 and 3 in same compilation is invalid.
 12. If a function is implemented in the runtime or core sub-system, it's body will be written as `{...}`
+13. Only local variables are mutable.
+So function cannot modify it's inputs.

 ## Invocation